ESMValGroup/ESMValCore/doc/contributing.rst

 Ask `@ESMValGroup/tech-reviewers`_ if you do not have a technical reviewer yet.

-If the checks are broken because of something unrelated to the current pull request, please check if there is an open issue that reports the problem and create one if there is no issue yet.
+If the checks are broken because of something unrelated to the current pull request, please check if there is an open issue that reports the problem.
+Create one if there is no issue yet.
 You can attract the attention of the `@ESMValGroup/esmvaltool-coreteam`_ by mentioning them in the issue if it looks like no-one is working on solving the problem yet.
 The issue needs to be fixed in a separate pull request first.
-After that has been merged into the ``master`` branch and all checks are green again on the ``master`` branch, merge it into your own branch to get the tests to pass.
+After that has been merged into the ``master`` branch and all checks on this branch are green again, merge it into your own branch to get the tests to pass.

 When reviewing a pull request, always make sure that all checks were successful.
-If the Codacy check keeps failing, please run ``prospector`` locally and if necessary, ask the pull request author to do the same and to address the reported issues, see the section on code_quality_ for more information.
+If the Codacy check keeps failing, please run ``prospector`` locally.
+If necessary, ask the pull request author to do the same and to address the reported issues.
+See the section on code_quality_ for more information.
 Never merge a pull request with failing CircleCI or readthedocs checks.